willgdjones/pydantic-ai/docs/dependencies.md

 ## Accessing Dependencies

-Dependencies are accessed through the [`RunContext`][pydantic_ai.dependencies.RunContext] type, this should be the first parameter of system prompt functions etc.
+Dependencies are accessed through the [`RunContext`][pydantic_ai.tools.RunContext] type, this should be the first parameter of system prompt functions etc.

 ```py title="system_prompt_dependencies.py" hl_lines="20-27"